atxp-dev/sdk/packages/atxp-client/README.md

 ## Getting Started

 Learn more about ATXP in [the docs](https://docs.atxp.ai/atxp), and follow the [Agent Quickstart](https://docs.atxp.ai/client) to build your first ATXP-powered agent.

+Have questions or need help?
+Join our [Discord community](https://discord.gg/FuJXHhe9aW) - we're happy to help!